 Baltimore Hard Drive Destruction

 Not all sensitive data is kept on paper.
-In fact, more and more, Baltimore businesses and homes store their sensitive data digitally on computers or other electronic media devices.
+More and more, Baltimore businesses and homes store their sensitive data digitally on computers or other electronic media devices.
 Banking information, classified business information, and even medical records are all kept online now and shared between various users.
 Even paper documents can be scanned to a computer and sent to someone else with just the click of a button.
-But did you know that data is recoverable from a hard drive even if you think you’ve wiped it clean of your files?
+Did you know that data is recoverable from a hard drive even if you think you’ve wiped it clean of your files?

 The only way to ensure that you or your business’ data doesn’t end up in the wrong hands is to have that hard drive shredded.
 This process is required for compliance with Maryland privacy laws, including HIPAA.
 Businesses that fail to destroy hard drives could end up with serious violations and fines.
 Simply deleting files is not sufficient enough to guarantee the destruction of the information, as it can easily be recovered with free software.